JUNIOR SUMMER INSTITUTE ELIGIBILITY AND BENEFITS

 - Fee waiver when applying to schools that are members of the PPIA Graduate School Consortium.

 - (Please note: fee waivers may not be automatic.
 The deadline for fee waiver requests might also differ from the graduate school's application deadline.
 Please check-in with the school you're applying to in advance to avoid any misunderstanding.)

 All prospective PPIA Fellows are expected to dedicate themselves to the objectives of the PPIA Junior Summer Institute Program, have a strong commitment to public service, and contribute to diverse perspectives in public policy and international affairs.
 The following are more specific criteria and guidelines:

 - If you are a United States citizen, legal permanent resident, or DACA recipient you are eligible to apply to all JSI programs.
-(International students are eligible for select JSIs – Carnegie Mellon and Princeton – and must be enrolled in a U.S. based institution.)
+(International students are eligible for select JSIs – Carnegie Mellon, Princeton, and University of Washington – and must be enrolled in a U.S. based institution.)

 - If you will have already completed a bachelor’s degree prior to the start of Junior Summer Institute, you are not eligible to apply.

 - Must be committed to pursuing a Master’s Degree in public policy and/or international affairs at one of the PPIA Consortium graduate schools.